JetBrains/Qodana/topics/unity.md

 Using recommendations from the [](ui-overview.md) and [](inspection-profiles.md) sections, you can adjust
 %product% analysis of your project.
 For example, using the [**Configuration**](ui-overview.md#ui-overview-configuration) tab of a %product% report, you can adjust the inspections that will be used during the analysis or exclude them from the analysis.
-Also, you can exclude directories of your project that you do not want %product% to analyze.
+Also, you can exclude directories of your project that you do not wish %product% to analyze.

 For example, using the [**Configuration**](ui-overview.md#ui-overview-configuration) tab of your report, you can adjust the inspections that will be used during the analysis.
 To adjust the existing profile, you can use the recommendations